 - Shirts or blouses must have a fold-over collar. - Sweaters may be worn if high-necked or worn over a collared shirt. - Dress pants, skirts or dresses (no denim or colored denim) must be modest, clean, covering well. - Dresses are not required to have a fold over collar.
-Skirts and dresses must be at least knee length while standing. - Dress shoes and dress sandals are required (no tennis shoes).
+Skirts and dresses must be at least length of shorts must be no more than a dollar bill width above the middle of the kneecap while standing. - Dress shoes and dress sandals are required (no tennis shoes).